katvio/kms-eks-eth-signer/README.md

 ### What's Missing for Production

 This is a demonstration project.
-For production use, you'd want to add:
+For production use, you'd like to add:

-- Comprehensive monitoring (Prometheus/Grafana)
+- Comprehensive monitoring (Prometheus/Grafana/etc)
-- Complete CI/CD pipelines (for the iac and gitops part, as well as security checks)
+- Complete CICD pipelines (for the iac and gitops part, as well as security checks for like container vulnerabilities, SAST/DAST)
-- Additional security hardening (network policies, pod security standards, IAM/RBAC, Container image signing, OPA/Kyverno policies, admission controllers, vulnerability scanning, misc supply chain security, Chainloop for attestation along with NitroEnclaves, security git repo (signing etc))
+- Additional security hardening (network policies, pod security standards, IAM/RBAC, Container image signing and SBOM, OPA/Kyverno policies, admission controllers, vulnerability scanning, misc supply chain security, Chainloop for attestation along with NitroEnclaves, security git repo (commit signing, etc))
-- better iam overall security, use of OIDC for  Githubactions so that terrafrom can assume IAM roles in AWS without the need for long-term access keys
+- better iam overall security, use of OIDC for  Githubactions so that terrafrom can assume IAM roles in AWS without the need for long-term AWS credentials
-- Zerotrust networking where it is relevant along with the use of an external IdP
+- Zerotrust networking (Istio/Linkerd) if/where it is relevant

-## Contributing
+- the use of an external IdP different than the AWS one

-This project demonstrates cloud engineering patterns.
-Key areas that could use work:
+- i would enhance Go app metrics and logs

-1. Getting Nitro Enclaves fully working with EKS
+- SLO-based alerting on failed transactions and KMS errors
-2. Adding comprehensive monitoring
+- having a 'dev' env?
+I would use Terragrunt to ease multi-env terraform iac part
-3. Implementing additional security measures as described above
+- conduct some performance testing, cost monitoring
-4. Creating better operational runbooks
+- put in place disaster recovery procedures and incident response runbooks

 ---